A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 To express equivalence of the two versions, the (relational) precondition is agreement on what is readable, namely the parameter $n$.
 The agreement formula $\Agr n$, or equivalently $n\eqbi n$, simply means the two initial states have the same value for $n$.
 We do not assume agreement on $\lloc$; we want the equivalence to encompass initial states without constraint on allocated but irrelevant objects.

 For the postcondition we want agreement on what is writable (aside from $\lloc$), thus $\Agr result$.
 We also specify that the unary postcondition holds in both final states:

 But $result$ is just a reference to newly allocated list structure.
 To express that the two result lists have the same content we need more than $\Agr result$.
 A first guess is the agreement formula $\Agr result.nds\Img val$.
 The formula uses syntax sugar, to abbreviate $\Agr \sing{result}\Img nds \Img val$.
-Agreement formulas are interpreted with respect to a refperm, as mentioned in Sect.~\ref{sec:approach}, i.e., a type-respecting partial bijection on references of the two states.
+Agreement formulas, as mentioned in Section~\ref{sec:rrl}, are interpreted with respect to a refperm, that is, a type-respecting partial bijection on references of the two states.
 Whereas $\Agr n$ means identical values for integer $n$, the formula $\Agr result$ means equivalent reference values, i.e., connected via the bijection.
 The formula $\Agr result.nds\Img val$ says that for pairs $o,o'$ of references connected by the bijection, with $o\in result.nds$, the fields $o.val$ and $o'.val$ have equal contents; equal because the type is integer.
-To fully constrain the lists to have the same structure we use this postcondition: